 Have you ever thought about starting your own business but don’t have the money to finance it?
 Or do you have a dream vacation that you wish you could take, but can’t quite afford to do it?
-Taking out a personal loan is one way to fund these things.
+Taking out a personal loan online for fair credit is one way to fund these things.

 Borrowing money from a bank or credit union may require you to put up collateral, such as your vehicle or home.
 This type of loan is called a secured loan.
 If you fall behind on payments or fail to repay the loan according to the terms, the bank can seize your property to cover its losses.
 For those who lack sufficient collateral for a secured loan, it is still possible to borrow money without collateral by taking out an unsecured personal loan.

 In contrast to a secured loan, an unsecured personal loan is a fixed-rate loan that does not require collateral.
 You can borrow money for almost any purpose – from starting a small business to consolidating debt to adding a sunroom to your home.